shangyuj/250/index.md

 1. Pick a topic.
 2. Two minutes to find sources.
 3. Three minutes to discuss and evaluate the sources as a group.
+(Don't forget to do external searches.)
 4. Report to the class your evaluation of the sources: How did we evaluate them?
 Are they reliable?
 Why?

 ## Multimodal Presentation Peer-Review Forms (Thursday)